Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 thus determined by) tax rate, which creates bias in regression estimates.
 Findings from @AC99 [p.
-689] indicate that household income is viable as an instrument to reduce this bias, being correlated with tax base (as higher income implies more taxable property) but not tax rate (as Canadian taxation schemes tend not to be overly progressive).
+689] indicate that household income is viable as an instrument to reduce this bias, being correlated with tax base (as higher income implies more taxable property) but not tax rate (since income is not an explicit determinan of property tax base).
 This supports the overall structure of our FE-2SLS model described in the **Methodology** section below.

 # Methodology